Howe of Fife Areas

 The village is situated to the north of the River Eden 3 miles (5 km) south-west of Cupar.
 Said to take its name from the numerous springs that fed into a small lake that once existed at nearby Stratheden, Springfield originally grew up around a corn mill on the River Eden.
 The village developed after the arrival of the railway in 1847 and became a prosperous industrial centre at various times producing bricks, tiles and textiles.
 To the north lies Stratheden Hospital (1850).

-A town at the western end of the Howe of Fife, situated on the River Eden just south of the A91 to St Andrews.
+A village towards the western end of the Howe of Fife, it is situated on the River Eden just south of the A91 to St Andrews.
 A medieval burgh of barony with districts once owned by the church and the Knights Templar, its merchants once supplied nearby Falkland Palace with goods and services.
-During the 18th and 19th centuries the town developed as a textile centre but also became famous for its Fife Boots first manufactured by A.T.
-Hogg (1858-1927).
+During the 18th and 19th centuries the town developed as a textile centre but also became famous for its Fife Boots first manufactured by A T Hogg (1858-1927).
 Strathmiglo High Street is dominated by the Tolbooth with its open forestair and octagonal spire, and outside the parish church stands a Pictish symbol stone dating from c.700 AD.